NZ First Foundation case: Accused pair not guilty of donations fraud

 The NZ First Party also failed in a bid to stop the charges from becoming public until after a government was formed.

-A decision on whether the media organisations will seek to evoke Justice Jagose's suppression decision is yet to be made.
+A decision on whether the media organisations will seek to revoke Justice Jagose's suppression decision is yet to be made.

 "Except for publication of any particulars tending to identify [the accused], open justice largely has been met in this proceeding," the judge's suppression ruling read.